giorgia-nadizar/MarioGP-T/README.md

 - `configs` contains all the config files in `yaml` format with the specifications of the various experiments (both optimization and validation).
 - `curriculum` is the Python package dealing with the generation and organization of test cases (i.e., Super Mario Bros levels) into a curriculum.
 - `levels` contains the Super Mario Bros levels used as test cases for optimization.
 All levels are specificied in a textual format; an image representation is provided in the subfolder `imgs`.
+- `mario_gym` is the Python package containing the gym wrapper for the Super Mario Bros simulation environment, which is originally written in Java.

 ## Run instructions